FAQ

 Where do I get help or report a bug?

-- Questions: the epinowcast forum or a package’s GitHub Discussions
+- Questions: the epinowcast forum

 - Bugs and feature requests: open an issue on the relevant GitHub repository